 Strict limits for NOx in new and existing gas boilers

-The reduction of NOx in boilers is possible in injecting water or steam into the flame zone ; this is what Beijing is using and wants to develop, using a system developed in Europe over the past 15 years, particularly on the work of Rémi Guillet.
-The post-treatment methods for example, the selective catalytic reduction SCR or selective non-catalytic reduction - treat NOx emissions after training.
+The reduction of NOx in boilers is possible in injecting water or steam into the flame area ; this is what Beijing uses and wants to develop, using a system developed in Europe over the past 15 years, particularly on the work of Rémi Guillet.
+The post-treatment methods for example, the selective catalytic reduction SCR or selective non-catalytic reduction - addresses post-formation NOx emissions.
 Combustion control techniques prevent the formation of NOx.

 Beijing's strict NOx limits for boilers

 In accordance with the Air Pollutant Releases Standard for Boilers (DB11 / 139-2015), new facilities and coal-to-gas NOx limit of 30mg / Nm3 , while existing installations have a limit of 80mg / Nm3.
-In comparison here in Europe, the equivalent NOx limit set by the European Directive is 100 mg NOx / Nm3… It's 3 times more than in China!
+In comparison here in Europe, the equivalent NOx limit set by the European Directive is 100 mg NOx / Nm3… That's 3 times more than in China!

-In addition to the strict legal limits, Beijing has set up an economic incentive program to reduce NOx for existing gas boilers.
+In addition to the strict legal limits, Beijing has implemented an economic incentive program to reduce NOx for existing gas boilers.
 Renovation projects are rewarded based on the amount of NOx they save.
 1 gas boilers were modified in 500.
 In 2016, Beijing modified the equivalent of 2017 GW of cumulative gas boiler thermal power, or approximately the thermal power of 2 nuclear reactors!

 The formation of NOx varies almost exponentially with the temperature of the flame.
 The main method of controlling NOx is to reduce the temperature of the flame.
 This can be done in several ways: